MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-de-vat-declaration.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>

+> [!NOTE]
-**Note:** For sample forms of advance VAT returns that include declaration row codes, see [Forms in the VAT procedure for the year 2020](https://umsatzsteuer-voranmeldung-2020.taxpool.net/Umsatzsteuer-Voranmeldung-2020.pdf).
+> For sample forms of advance VAT returns that include declaration row codes, see [Forms in the VAT procedure for the year 2020](https://umsatzsteuer-voranmeldung-2020.taxpool.net/Umsatzsteuer-Voranmeldung-2020.pdf).

 ## Set up sales tax codes